 To ensure your team actually uses the new system, choose software that fits into their existing workflow.
 The last thing anyone wants is another app to download or a new password to remember.
 Look for a platform that integrates directly with the communication tools your team already uses every day, like Slack or Microsoft Teams.
 When booking a desk is as simple as sending a quick message or clicking a button within a familiar app, adoption rates soar.
 This approach reduces friction and makes the transition to hot desking feel like a natural, helpful addition to their workday rather than a chore.

-Set Up Your Office Hardware
+Getting Your Office Hardware Ready

 Once the software is sorted, you need to equip your physical space.
 The goal is to create a "plug-and-play" environment where any employee can be productive at any desk.
 This means every workstation should have a consistent setup, including a monitor, a universal docking station, and easy access to power outlets.
 Strong, reliable Wi-Fi across the entire office is non-negotiable.
 You might also consider technology for other shared resources, like a system for booking meeting rooms or managing office parking.
 Getting the hardware right ensures a smooth and consistent experience for everyone, no matter where they choose to sit.